danja/chatterbox/notes.md

 Now, something I'd skimmed over is the ESP32 I/O. First impressions is it's virtually unlimited, but looking closer, not all the chip pins are exposed on the dev boards, and then pretty much everything's multiplexed.
 Most annoyingly, ADC2 is out-of-bounds when WiFi is enabled.
 I want this thing to be HTTP-accessible (ideally both for programming the DSP config and for using the controls as a UI).
+*"Note that GPIO6-11 are usually used for SPI flash.
+GPIO34-39 can only be set as input mode and do not have software pullup or pulldown functions."*

 Which only leaves 6 channels on ADC1.
 *Potentially*, I could multiplex the inputs, but that would detract from immediacy, would prefer to avoid.